Brazil’s COVID crisis is a warning to the whole world, scientists say

 One way to tamp down the surge would be through vaccinations, but the rollout in Brazil, as in so many countries, has been slow.

-Margareth Dalcolmo, a pulmonologist at Fiocruz, a prominent scientific research center, said Brazil’s failure to mount a robust vaccination campaign set the stage for the current crisis.
+Margareth Dalcolmo, a pulmonologist at Fiocruz, a prominent scientific research centre, said Brazil’s failure to mount a robust vaccination campaign set the stage for the current crisis.

 “We should be vaccinating more than a million people per day,” she said.
 “That is the truth.
 We aren’t, not because we don’t know how to do it, but because we don’t have enough vaccines.”